2 Installing R under Unix-alikes

 2.7.4 C standards

-Compiling R requires C99 or later: C11 and C17 are minor updates, but the substantial update planned for ‘C23’ (now expected ca April 2024) will also be supported.
+Compiling R requires C99 or later: C11 and C17 are minor updates, but the substantial update ‘C23’ (finally published in October 2024) is also supported for current versions of GCC and clang.

 Some compilers warn enthusiastically about prototypes.
 For most, omitting -Wstrict-prototypes in C17FLAGS suffices.
 However, versions 15 and later of LLVM clang and 14.0.3 and later of Apple clang warn by default in all modes if -Wall or -pedantic is used, and may need -Wno-strict-prototypes.